varajala/microtest/README.md

     python3 -m microtest <path-to-the-directory>

-  This will result microtest to search all Python modules inside the directory and execute them.
+  This will result microtest to search all Python modules with a specific name inside the directory and its subdirectories and execute them.
+  The following Python modules are executed:

+  - Those starting with the name test\_ or tests\_
+  - Those ending with the name \_test or \_tests
+  - Those with the name test.py or tests.py

   **All modules will be executed with the \_\_name\_\_ - attribute set to '\_\_main\_\_'.**

   Let's run the previous example via the command line.